-Keep your pet indoors during firework displays, making sure to close windows and pet doors leading outside.
-Startled pets will seek a place to hide.
-This means if your cat or dog manages to get outside, it can be very easy to lose your pet.
+- Keep your furry friend indoors during firework displays, and make sure to close windows and pet doors leading outside.
+Startled animals will seek a place to hide.
+This means if your cat or dog manages to get outside, it can be very easy to lose them.
 Being inside the house will also help dampen any loud noises.

-- Make sure your pet is wearing its collar and ID tags (or better yet, make sure your pet is microchipped).
-In case your pet gets out, this will ensure you can find them again.
+- Make sure your animal is wearing its collar and ID tags.
+Microchipping is also recommended.
+In case your furry friend does get out, these steps will ensure you can find them again.

 - Walk your dog before it gets dark to avoid going outside once the fireworks start.

-- Have a safe place for your pet to feel at ease, like a crate or other den-like enclosure.
+- Have a safe place for your companion animal to feel at ease, like a crate or other confinement space.

-- You can block out some of the flashing lights by keeping curtains closed and by placing a blanket over your pet crate.
+- You can block out some of the flashing lights by keeping curtains closed and lights on, or by placing a blanket over your animal’s crate.

-- If you know that your pet is frightened by fireworks, try to have someone at home to stay with your pet.
+- If you know that your companion animal is frightened by fireworks, try to have someone at home to stay with your pet.

-- Even if your pet doesn’t show signs of distress around fireworks, resist the urge to bring your cat or dog with you to watch a fireworks display.
-Pets are far more sensitive to the sounds and smells produced by fireworks and would be much happier having a quiet night in.
+- Even if your animal doesn’t show signs of distress around fireworks, resist the urge to bring your cat or dog with you to watch a fireworks display.
+Animals are far more sensitive to the sounds and smells produced by fireworks and would be much happier having a quiet night in.

-For additional tips on how to keep your pet calm during firework celebrations on the Victoria Day long weekend, talk to your vet or a certified behavioural expert.
+For additional tips on how to keep your furry friend calm during firework celebrations during the Canada Day long weekend, talk to your veterinarian or a certified positive reinforcement-based behaviour expert.